 Our approach to the teaching of writing is based around the No Nonsense Literacy and No Nonsense Grammar approach, developed as a result of the work done with pilot study schools.
 We use a wide variety of high-quality texts that model effective and exciting writing to motivate and inspire our children, whilst giving them an understanding of vocabulary, grammar and writing for real and enjoyable purposes!

 In Early Years, teachers plan using the Talk for Writing approach, putting discussion and appreciation of language and vocabulary at the heart of their development of writing.
 Careful planning of provision areas allows children to practise the skills they have been taught, both in and outside of the classroom.
-Towards the end of the Reception year, teachers develop their sequences to link into the KS1 approach in readiness to support children's transition into Year 1.
+Towards the end of the Reception year, teachers develop their sequences to dovetail into the KS1 approach in readiness to support children's transition into Year 1.

 Grammar is always grounded in ‘real’ texts to ensure children know and understand its purpose and impact.
 Children are taught to experiment and explore the use of grammar to gain confidence and understanding.